 - A4.
 Provide students with the knowledge and skills necessary for career readiness and advancement. - A6.
-Develop and institutionalize a comprehensive system of tutoring and other learning support services. - Curriculum required course sequence - The Certificate of Competency will include two courses: NENG 215, "Personalized Coaching for Academic Reading and Writing," and NENG 210, "The Craft of the Sentence."
-(We originally considered a NENG 206, envisioned as a course that would provide the "basic skills" some students might need, but we dropped this to focus on coaching instead.
-Due to this drop, we will renumber NENG 210 to be NENG 220 to avoid confusion for students who might think that NENG 210 should be taken first.) - The courses can be taken in any order.
-The only limitation is that students who plan to transfer cannot take the courses as stand-alones before taking English 1A or English 1AEX, per AB1705.
-Most students will take NENG 215 first as a co-requisite with their 1A or 1AEX course. - FTEF required (if applicable) - ~.2 (NENG 215 is variable unit.) - Implementation schedule - o Both courses were designed as possible alternatives to our 4-unit, "enhanced" co-requisite course, English 1AEX, which we continue to study for its effectiveness and which presents an issue in terms of students' transcripts if they fail 1AEX initially and then pass 1A or vice versa.
+Develop and institutionalize a comprehensive system of tutoring and other learning support services. - Curriculum required course sequence - The courses can be taken in any order.
+The only limitation is that they cannot be taken as stand-alones before taking English 1A or English 1AEX. - FTEF required (if applicable) - ~.2 (NENG 215 is variable unit.) - Implementation schedule - Both courses were designed as possible alternatives to our 4-unit, "enhanced" co-requisite course, English 1AEX, which we continue to study for its effectiveness and which presents an issue in terms of students' transcripts if they fail 1AEX initially and then pass 1A or vice versa.
 However, if we learn more about the meaning of the lower success rate in 1AEX, find ways to make more students successful in the course, and are able to find a solution for the transcript issue, the new NENG courses could exist alongside 1AEX as another way to get support.
 For example, 1A students could opt for taking ENG 115 or NENG 215, Personalized Coaching for Academic Reading and Writing, as a co-requisite instead of doing the 4-unit enhanced co-requisite course, 1AEX.
-NENG 215 could support student success in courses across the curriculum.
-As far as NENG 210 is concerned, students who have passed 1A or 1AEX but want more practice with sentence structure and/or are interested in linguistic justice approaches to writing might take it as a stand-alone course. - The certificate and NENG 215 will be approved in fall 2023.
-NENG 210 has already been approved and sent to the state.
-However, since NENG 210 will most often be taken second, we will renumber it NENG 220, a process that we will initiate in fall 2023. - Finally, students who do not have transfer as a goal might take both courses to earn the certificate of competency to prepare them for the workforce, put on their resumé, and gain self-efficacy in the use of writing as a tool of communication. - Program Student Learning Outcomes (PSLOs) - o Produce writing appropriate to context and audience and proofread it effectively. - Program map (as part of the Guided Pathway process)
+ENG 115 or NENG 215 could support student success in courses across the curriculum.
+As far as ENG 110 and NENG 210 are concerned, students who have passed 1A or 1AEX but want more practice with sentence structure and/or are interested in linguistic justice approaches to writing might take it as a stand alone.
+Finally, students who do not have transfer as a goal might take both courses to earn the certificate of competency to put on their resume. - Program Student Learning Outcomes (PSLOs) - Produce writing appropriate to context and audience and proofread it effectively. - Program map (as part of the Guided Pathway process) - There are only two courses in this certificate of competency.
+The only requirement is that they have to be taken concurrently with or after passing English 1A or English 1AEX.
+We are not sure how to represent this on a program map. - 2.
+Discussion in the Academic Senate, refer to other committees if needed (Examples include Resource Allocation Committee, Faculty Hiring Prioritization, Facilities, CTE Committee): - Math and Language Equity and Achievement Sub-committee to SEA/Project AB1705 - We have discussed the certificate and its courses with the MLEA and the lead for Project AB1705, Articulation Officer Craig Kutil. - Curriculum Committee - We have presented the certificate and its courses to the curriculum committee.